Inclement weather

 If an overtime-exempt employee does not have paid time off available, the employee may not be placed on unpaid time off for partial day absences. |

-Overtime-exempt Professional Staff and SAG-AFTRA | Overtime-exempt professional staff are responsible for ensuring that all work obligations are met.
+| Overtime-exempt contract covered staff and professional staff | Overtime-exempt contract covered staff and professional staff are responsible for ensuring that all work obligations are met.
 Full day absences due to inclement weather may be charged to time off, or the individual’s work schedule may be flexed with the supervisor’s concurrence.
 At the supervisor’s discretion, time off does not have to be charged for approved partial day absences. |